mozilla/monolith-aggregator/docs/index.rst

 The script also indexes all the content in Elastic Search, which can be used to do time-series queries on the data.

-The SQL database is the *single source of truthe* of Monolith.
+The SQL database is the *single source of truth* of Monolith.
 The Elastic Search can be recreated at anytime for any date range, using the SQL database.